synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 Deployments that include the Scan Farm feature have built-in SAST and SCA scanning provided by Coverity and Black Duck, respectively.
 They include additional pods that support scanning, caching, and storage with external dependencies on PostgreSQL (versions 10.16 - 14.x), Redis (version 5.0 or greater), and object storage provided by either GCP, AWS, Azure, or MinIO.
 You are responsible for configuring external dependencies according to our guidance.

 Your Software Risk Manager licensing will determine whether you have SAST, SCA, or both SAST and SCA scanning capability.
-SCA scanning depends on an external Black Duck server instance hosted by Synopsys.
+SCA scanning depends on an external Black Duck server instance hosted by Black Duck Software.
 You are not responsible for the configuration of this instance or for specifying its endpoint during the Software Risk Manager deployment process.

 Scan Farm-related Docker images are unavailable in Docker Hub.
-You must pull them along with all other Software Risk Manager Docker images from the Synopsys Software Integrity Group repository (sig-repo.synopsys.com).
+You must pull them along with all other Software Risk Manager Docker images from the Black Duck repository (repo.blackduck.com).

 ![Scan Farm](images/diagram-scan-farm.png "Scan Farm")

 The Scan Farm includes an ingress resource for the following services: Storage Service, Cache Service, and Scan Service.
 The Storage Service provides access to externally provided object storage, the Cache Service provides an interface to an external cache, and the Scan Service provides the Tool API that lets clients download SAST and SCA tools.

-The external, Synopsys-provided Black Duck SCA scanning endpoint will receive a Black Duck BDIO file used for Black Duck Rapid Scans.
-The file gets sent to a Synopsys Code Sight endpoint and is then handled by Black Duck server and Black Duck KnowledgeBase instances.
-For general [communication with Black Duck services](https://sig-product-docs.synopsys.com/bundle/bd-hub/page/Network_Communications/CommunicationWithBDServers.html) information, refer to the Black Duck documentation.
+The external, Black Duck Software-provided Black Duck SCA scanning endpoint will receive a Black Duck BDIO file used for Black Duck Rapid Scans.
+The file gets sent to a Code Sight endpoint and is then handled by Black Duck server and Black Duck KnowledgeBase instances.
+For general [communication with Black Duck services](https://documentation.blackduck.com/bundle/bd-hub/page/Network_Communications/CommunicationWithBDServers.html) information, refer to the Black Duck documentation.

 ## Tool Orchestration Feature